From 7 October 2019, the Legal Services Regulatory Authority (LSRA) deals with complaints against solicitors.

 Complaints received by the Law Society prior to 7 October 2019 will continue to be dealt with by the Society.
 The information about the complaints process on the Society’s website relates only to complaints received by the Society prior to 7 October 2019.

-Complaints the Society may investigate (prior to 7 October 2019)
+Complaints the Society could investigate (prior to 7 October 2019)

-The Society may investigate complaints against solicitors made by or on behalf of clients (including beneficiaries) alleging:
+The Society could investigate complaints against solicitors made by or on behalf of clients (including beneficiaries) alleging:

 A. Inadequate Professional Services